-The first part of year two will extend your basic knowledge and understanding of cinema through core modules that focus on areas such as British cinema, Asian cinema and contemporary Hollywood.
-In the second part of the year, you will have the opportunity to build upon your knowledge and understanding by pursuing modules that reflect the expertise of our Film Studies teaching staff - these may include Comedy and British Cinema, Film Journalism and Genre.
+The first part of year two will extend your basic knowledge and understanding of cinema through core modules that focus on areas such as British cinema and Asian cinema.
+In the second part of the year, you will have the opportunity to build upon your knowledge and understanding by pursuing modules that reflect the expertise of our Film Studies teaching staff - these may include Comedy and British Cinema, Film Journalism and Contemporary Hollywood.

-The final year offers you the opportunity to specialise further by choosing from industry-focused modules such as Film Distribution and Exhibition, or more traditional subjects such as Film and Theory, British Television Drama or Contemporary European Cinemas.
+The final year offers you the opportunity to specialise further by choosing from industry-focused modules such as Film Programming for Cinemas and Festivals, or more traditional subjects such as Film and Theory.
+An opportunity to study the interaction of comics with films and television in recent decades exists in Sequential Art.
 The focus on Hollywood from the second year can also be followed up.
 All final year Film Studies students will also complete a dissertation around their chosen topic.

 During the course of this module, you will look at the idea of film form and how it contributes to the meaning of a film.
 Considering various components such as narrative, cinematography, editing and sound, this module aims to answer the basic question of: What is a Film?

 Critical Approaches to Film I

 You will evaluate a range of critical approaches to film in relation to the social and cultural developments that informed and influenced them.
 Throughout the module, you will focus on key approaches such as film as art, film as mass culture, authorship, genre and ideology.

 Film Histories, Film Movements I